k2view-academy/K2View-Academy/articles/33_data_catalog/05_data_catalog_navigation.md

 ### How Do I Access the Data Catalog?

 The Data Catalog is accessed from the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md).
 Select the **Data Catalog** application from the Web Framework context menu.
-A display showing circles representing all projects that were deployed to the same OrientDB database will appear, and yours will be one of them.
-If your project is the only one, only its circle will be displayed.
+A display showing a project deployed to the OrientDB database will appear.
+If multiple projects have been deployed to the same OrientDB database, all projects will be displayed.

 <img src="images/33_02_proj.PNG" alt="image"  />